 Accountants are a special breed.
 They love long columns of numbers, articles about the tax code, and phrases like "double-entry accounting."
 Most people, however, don't enjoy these things as accountants do.
-In fact, normal people who run small businesses seem to want to get their accounting tasks accomplished as quickly as possible and focus on other things.
-Accountants may think you're missing out on the fun, but there are numerous software companies that make accounting software for small businesses that make accounting and bookkeeping quick and easy.
+Regular people who run small businesses seem to want to get their accounting tasks accomplished as quickly as possible and focus on other things.
+Accountants may think you're missing out on the fun, but numerous software companies make accounting software for small businesses that make accounting and bookkeeping quick and easy.

 No discussion of accounting software is complete without a mention of Quickbooks.
-This extremely popular accounting software is the most common software program used by small businesses and many accounting firms have embraced it as well.
+This top-rated accounting software is the most common software program used by small businesses, and many accounting firms have embraced it.
 It's perhaps the top accounting software for small business, and it's easy to see why.